 We encourage competition.
 The club was founded on this principle and over 40 years later we still have a very healthy competitive ethos within the club.
 We have a junior grand prix running throughout the year comprising a number of local races where young athletes can score points and see how well they can do by the end of the year.
 We also aim to be well represented at county athletics level and many go on to represent the county both regionally and nationally.
 However, the thirst for competition must come from within the athlete and above all it must be rewarding and enjoyable (most of the time!).

-We have four training groups sorted by ability.
+We have five training groups sorted by ability.
 Our way of sorting the groups out first of all is to keep roughly similar numbers in each, otherwise managing the sessions becomes problematic.
 There is room for migration down through the groups as well as upwards and we aim towards nice balanced groups within which everyone gets a worthwhile training session.

 Our sessions follow a monthly rolling program.
 The first Monday of the month we concentrate on technique, racing theory and strength training.
 The second is a time trial when it is light or stopwatch speedwork during the dark months.
 The third is speedwork and the fourth is hill training.
 If a month has five Mondays then the fifth is whatever we can come up with.
 In the summer this may be meeting elsewhere and going round a local race route or something similar.